mmlengah/DontSayIt/README.md

 Game was made for the longy game jam 002: https://itch.io/jam/longy-jam-002/entries <br />
 Game is rated PGEI12 due to explict language.<br />
 Game involves rearranging swear words to create approved words.<br />
-swear words the involve sexisum, racism, transphobic or homophobic language are not included.<br />
+swear words that involve sexisum, racism, transphobic or homophobic language are not included.<br />
 Made by Matthius Mlengah, Ethan Cleaver, and Paul Hawkins<br />

 ## How to download